HomerReid/scuff-em/doc/docs/reference/TopLevel.md

 The *command-line interface* consists of a large number of [command-line applications](#AvailableApplications) for running various types of standard calculations in computational physics.
-Using [[scuff-em]] in this way requires only learning how to specify command-line options to
+Using [[scuff-em]] in this way requires only that you learn the basic command-line options

 The *application programming interface* consists of [C++ and python APIs](../API/libscuff.md)